MICHELLE w/ ggwendolyn

 Doors: 7pm Show: 8pm

-Lost Lake Presents MICHELLE on Friday, November 8th.
+Lost Lake Presents MICHELLE with ggwendolyn on Friday, November 8th.

 MICHELLE first started because producers Julian Kaufman and Charlie Kilgore wanted to write an album celebrating their love of New York City.
 All 6 members of the group grew up there, and their fluorescent R&B encapsulates the best the city has to offer: the glow of neon lights bouncing off rain-slicked streets, the taste of a sticky mango purchased on a summertime Q train.